Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Kinetic Term Perturbation to the Ground States

+Here $S^{ab}$ are the generators given in Eq.~(\ref{eq:U4-generator0}), which have representation matrices $s^{ab}(e_Y)=\{ \tau^0s^b,\ e_Y\tau^x s^b,\ e_Y\tau^y s^b,\ \tau^zs^b \}$ under the Chern basis $e_Y$ (see the derivation in Ref.~\cite{ourpaper3}).
 Note that the first generator $S^{yz}$ rotates the valley polarization in the spin $\uparrow$ and $\downarrow$ subspaces oppositely, which changes the spin configuration; while the second generator $S^{y0}$ rotates the valley polarization as a whole without affecting the total spin.
+Therefore, the valley polarization of the spin $\uparrow$ and $\downarrow$ electrons are rotated differently by angles $\varphi_\uparrow$ and $\varphi_\downarrow$, respectively.
+Also, note that the state $|\Psi_{\nu,\nu_C}\rangle$ in Eq.~(\ref{seq-Psi-nu-nuC-rotate}) has as many fully occupied (or fully empty) valley-spin flavors as possible, due to the nonchiral perturbation energy in Eq. (\ref{seq-E1-nc12}).

-Therefore, the valley polarization of the spin $\uparrow$ and $\downarrow$ electrons are rotated differently.
-One is further allowed to do arbitrary spin rotations in each valley, which would not affect the energy due to the remaining U(2)$\times$U(2) symmetry.
-Therefore, for the purpose of examining energies, it is sufficient to consider the U(4) rotations given by Eq.~(\ref{seq:U4-rotator}).
+The energy of state $|\Psi_{\nu,\nu_C}(\varphi_s)\rangle$ in Eq.~(\ref{seq-Psi-nu-nuC-rotate}) depends on the order of the valley-spin flavors $\{\eta_j,s_j\}$ chosen, and the angles $\varphi_s$ ($s=\uparrow,\downarrow$).
+One is further allowed to do arbitrary spin-charge rotations in each valley to the state $|\Psi_{\nu,\nu_C}(\varphi_s)\rangle$ in Eq.~(\ref{seq-Psi-nu-nuC-rotate}), which would not affect the energy due to the remaining U(2)$\times$U(2) symmetry.
+Therefore, for the purpose of examining energies, it is sufficient to consider states of the form in Eq.~(\ref{seq-Psi-nu-nuC-rotate}).

+While the calculations below are generic for any order of valley-spin flavors $\{\eta_j,s_j\}$ in Eq.~(\ref{seq-Psi-nu-nuC-rotate}), for concreteness we will dominantly present the case where the 4 valley-spin flavors $\{\eta_j,s_j\}$ ($1\le j\le 4$) in Eq. (\ref{seq:U4-rotator}) are sorted in the order of

+which turns out to give the lowest nonchiral-nonflat states at all integer fillings $\nu$.
+This is because such an order of $\{\eta_j,s_j\}$ makes the state $|\Psi_{\nu,\nu_C}\rangle$ in Eq.~(\ref{seq-Psi-nu-nuC}) maximally valley polarized (always filling the valley $\eta=+$ first), thus it gains as much perturbation energies (with proper rotation angles $\varphi_s$) from the kinetic term which breaks the SU(2) valley rotational symmetry (a subgroup of the U(4)).
+Another order of $\{\eta_j,s_j\}$ that maximizes the valley polarization of state $|\Psi_{\nu,\nu_C}\rangle$ is

+which is also compared in Tab. \ref{Tab-nu123}, but always yields an equal or higher energy state than the order of Eq. (\ref{seq-flavor-order2}).
+All the other flavor orders which do not maximize the valley polarization yield even higher perturbation energies, and will not be presented here.